 While we were up in Redmond for the Nintendo shoot, we decided to spend a day in Seattle at Pike's Place Market.
 None of us had ever been, so it was a whole lot of fun discovering it together.

-We knew that Pike's Fish Market was the well known place where fish mongers throw fish, but other than that, we really had no idea what else to expect.
-Once we came around the corner and saw the famous sign and clock and the bustling crowd, we all got really excited!
+We knew that Pike Place Fish Market was the well known place where fish mongers throw fish, but other than that, we really had no idea what else to expect.
+Once we came around the corner and saw the famous Public Market sign and clock and the bustling crowd, we all got really excited.
+It was like walking into a living postcard!

 While we never saw anyone throw a single fish, we did get a nice shot of the kids in front of the fish counter.
 Because we're awesome tourists, that's why.